Tazria: Second reading—Leviticus 13:6–17

-In the second reading, the priest was to examine the person again the seventh day to determine whether the person was clean or unclean.
+In the second reading, the priest was to examine the person again on the seventh day to determine whether the person was clean or unclean.
 The reading goes on to describe the features of skin disease.

 Third reading—Leviticus 13:18–23

 The third reading further describes features of skin disease.

 Fourth reading—Leviticus 13:24–28

 The fourth reading further describes features of skin disease.